anywhichway/lmdb-localstorage/README.md

 `pageSize` - Not supported.
 Underlying `localStorage` does not support.

-`eventTurnBatching` - Unlike the the core LMDB package, this defaults to `false`.
+`eventTurnBatching` - Unlike the core LMDB package, this defaults to `false` and `true` is not supported.

-`encryptionKey` - Not supported.
-Under development.

 `commitDelay` - Not supported.
 Ignored.

 `LMDB Flags` - None of the LMDB environment flags are supported.

-## Unsupported Methods
+# Unsupported/Under Development Methods

 `db.getValues(key, options?: RangeOptions): Iterable<any>` - Not supported because `dupSort`, i.e. duplicate entries per key are not currently supported.
 Under development.

+# Events

+As an EventEmitter `lmdb-localstorage` has limitations as documented at [eventemitter3](https://www.npmjs.com/package/eventemitter3).

+`beforecommit` - supported

 # Change History (Reverse Chronological Order)

+2023-03-25 v0.0.2 Added [ChaCha8](https://www.npmjs.com/package/js-chacha8) encryption, cache control, compression control, event emitting.

 2023-03-24 v0.0.1 First public release